Looking for things to do in Kyoto at night?

 By train: From Kyoto Station to Gion-Shijo Station (Keihan Line) and walk for 3 minutes to reach Miyagawacho

-16. Indulge In A Kaiseki Meal At Japanese Traditional Inn
+16. Indulge In A Kaiseki Meal at Ryokan

-Ryokan offers international travellers a chance to experience the traditional Japanese way of living back in the heydays.
+That’s because these traditional inns offer international travellers a chance to experience the traditional Japanese way of living back in the heydays!

 One of the fascinating highlights that you can experience while staying in a ryokan is indulging in its famous kaiseki meal—a traditional Japanese haute cuisine consisting of several small dishes.